 “I have faithfully adhered to your book and, as a result, have a 1 year old who has slept through the night from 7pm-7am since she was 3 months old.
 However, sometimes I’m jealous of friends who talk about how amazing it is to sleep with their babies or toddlers.
 Will there ever come a point where I can take a nap with her and not jeopardize the great sleep we have all been getting?”
 Shawn

 Let me get right to it….YES you can take a nap with your daughter!!
-At times I did with my two girls and even occasionally co-slept with them at night (when they were over 3 years old…I tried it when they were younger and I couldn’t get a wink of sleep).
+At times I did with my two girls and even occasionally co-slept with them at night — when they were over 3 years old.
+I tried it when they were younger and I couldn’t get a wink of sleep.

 It’s unfortunate that this topic has become so controversial and so filled with judgments!
 It’s not necessary.
 If a family chooses to safely co-sleep with their baby and everyone is happy and well rested, then GREAT!
 All babies will eventually have to learn how to put themselves to sleep independently, even in a family bed environment.
 I would, of course, recommend a gentle approach.